 The VUSN Naval Reserves consist of squadrons within the Fleet Logistics Support Wing (FLSW).
-These squadrons fly the C-12, C-40, C-130, P-8, and UC-12W aircraft in support of Fleet operations.
+These squadrons fly the C-12, C-40, C-130, and UC-12W aircraft in support of Fleet operations.
 Naval Reserve pilots will complete a short Fleet Readiness Training Program (FRTP) to ensure all systems are working correctly.
 FRTP is required to be completed within sixty (60) days of enlistment.
-FRTP and all subsequent missions will be flown on VATSIM, thus requiring FSInn, vPilot, or Squawkbox to connect to the VATSIM network.
+FRTP and all subsequent missions will be flown on VATSIM, thus requiring vPilot, FSInn, or Squawkbox to connect to the VATSIM network.

 The duties associated with the FLSW are to conduct passenger and cargo mission is support of the Active Fleet.
 Generally the missions will be 1-2 hour flights, with initial flights conducted within the CONUS.
 Once the general CONUS support missions are completed, pilots will be provided the opportunity to plan their own missions around the world to and from military bases.

+At such time the pilot has completed the FRTP squadron missions the pilot will be transferred to the Reserve squadron to step up to the next level and participate in Fleet operations support.
 The requirements of the FLSW are to complete at least one (1) mission every 30 days.
 Pilots not meeting this requirement will be automatically placed on Inactive Status.
 The pilot must complete at least one (1) mission within the next thirty (30) days to remain in the VUSN.

 Active Duty Fleet Pilot Pipeline

 The VUSN Active Duty Fleet provides for a variety of MULTIPLAYER participation opportunities.
 VUSN Fleet pilots utilize the payware VRS TacPack add-on weapons system which is REQUIRED.
-These squadrons currently fly the payware VRS F/A-18E, Aerosoft/Cerasim MH-60S, or Virtavia V-22 aircraft; however, as other third party aircraft are fully integrated with TacPack we will be adding those as they become available.
+These squadrons currently fly the payware VRS F/A-18E, Dino F-35C, Aerosoft/Cerasim MH-60S, or Virtavia V-22 aircraft; however, as other third party aircraft are fully integrated with TacPack we will be adding those as they become available.
 Because of the use of TacPack, all combat missions will be conducted on the VUSN Multiplayer Server.
 Some general cross county and weapons training mission may be conducted on VATSIM, so as to provide an opportunity to interact with ATC.
 This visibility on the VATSIM network also provides for recruiting opportunities by “flying” the VUSN flag while operating online.